 - In the case of a qualified plan to which Title I of ERISA has never applied, a surviving spouse who is the sole beneficiary of a plan that provided benefits to a participant who was (i) the sole owner of the business that sponsored the plan and (ii) the only participant in the plan.

 Only Eligible Parties of an Orphan Plan can apply for relief under VCP or be able to sign an Audit CAP.
 If the VCP is made, be sure to include a copy of the court order giving Eligible Party the authority to terminate the plan and dispose of the plan’s assets should be included.
 Alternatively, the submission may include other evidence that the applicant is an Eligible Party.
-Refer to Form Rev. Proc.
-2016-51, section 5.03 and the Instructions for Form 8950, Application for Voluntary Correction Program (VCP) Under the Employee Plans Compliance Resolution System (EPCRS) (PDF).
+Refer to Rev. Proc.
+2019-19, section 5.03 and the Instructions for Form 8950, Application for Voluntary Correction Program (VCP) Under the Employee Plans Compliance Resolution System (EPCRS) (PDF).
 In general, the correction procedures and principles used for Orphan Plans are the same as other plans, except that the IRS has discretion to:

 - Determine whether full correction will be required in a terminating Orphan Plan; and

 - Waive the VCP fee in the case of a terminating Orphan Plan, if the submission includes a request for a waiver of the fee.